 Knowing when to go up a size in diapers can be hard, especially when the box guidelines aren’t always perfect.
-If you’re wondering if you should try to size up, check out these sure-fire tips to help you decide!
+If you’re wondering if you need a bigger diaper for your baby, check out these sure-fire tips to help you decide!

 Ahh, diapers – the bane of every new parent’s wallet.
+(Even if the pretty printed diapers are 10x cuter!)
 While obviously a necessity and a blessing at keeping mess at bay, they can be frustrating.
-Knowing when to size up in diaper can feel like you need a degree to figure it out sometimes.
+Knowing when to size up can feel like you need a degree to figure it out sometimes.

 But never fear – we’ve compiled some signs to know when you should size up and what to look for when sizing up to help make it easy.

 This is the number one sign you need to go up a size in diapers.
-The diaper is leaking because either it’s not fitting right or the size cannot handle the amount of pee or poop the baby is now making.
+There are leaks because either it’s not fitting right or the size cannot handle the amount of pee or poop the baby is now making.
 This causes a diaper explosion or icky leak.

-I find this usually happens when they need night diaper changes first, so try to size up at night and then use up the rest of the diapers in that size during the day.
+I find this usually happens during night diaper changes first, so try to size up at night.
+Then use up the rest of the diapers in that size during the day.
 It also might help with longer stretches of sleep!

 Your baby is on the edge of the weight chart.